amperity/greenlight/README.md

 them for promotion to production.
 The primary goals of this framework are:

 - Steps should be _composable_ to drive down repetition in similar tests.
-- Tests should be _distributable_ and support parallelization out-of-the-box.
+- TODO: Tests should be _distributable_ and support parallelization out-of-the-box.
 - Results should be _actionable_ and easy to understand.